phase2/frontend-docs/particle/architecture/folder-structure.md

   > "Templates are page-level objects that place components into a layout and articulate the design’s underlying content structure."
 [Source.](http://atomicdesign.bradfrost.com/chapter-2/#templates)

-* **Pages** can be considered full "prototypes" of a design systgem, with real content, images, etc.
+* **Pages** can be considered full "prototypes" of a design system, with real content, images, etc.

   > "Pages are specific instances of templates that show what a UI looks like with real representative content in place."
 [Source.](http://atomicdesign.bradfrost.com/chapter-2/#pages)